MichaelGoodale/mlc-reply/README.md

 If you are interested in trying different string generalisations or seeing the precision generalisation curve for "DAX repeatN" where repeatN is a generalised version of thrice for all N, then you should look at `simple.py` and modify the strings after `_QUERY_` but before `_GRAMMAR_`.
 This allows one to see precisely which strings are studied and which are queried.

-# OLD README: Meta-Learning for Compositionality (MLC) for modeling human behavior
+# ORIGINAL README: Meta-Learning for Compositionality (MLC) for modeling human behavior

 Meta-Learning for Compositionality (MLC) is an optimization procedure that encourages systematicity through a series of few-shot compositional tasks.
 This code shows how to train and evaluate a sequence-to-sequence (seq2seq) transformer in PyTorch to implement MLC for modeling human behavior.